SBX/Mechanics

 28 = Super Jump

-After a Super Jump, you can not double jump, but you can air dash.
+After a Super Jump, you cannot double jump, but you can air dash.
 Pressing 27 or 29 will have you super jump diagonally in the specified direction.
 You can use any downward direction for the 2 input - doing 38 will still give you a Super Jump.

 (In Air) 66 or 44 = Air Dash